dCO2/rococo/_posts/2022-08-17-project-knuth.md

 _Three Wise Men_ by Jimoh Buraimoh, 1991

 - Why learn Algorithm design?
+  - "It is usually the case that when engineers learn algorithm design, they do so not primarily because it is fascinating to think about technical problems but because getting a 'FANG job' is a big motivation.
+The prospects of getting a FANG job doesn't excite me anymore.
+I just, now, want to reach back to that initial spark that made me find something really fascinating about the implementation of computer algorithms.
+The genesis, most of the time is mathematics.
+The beauty of it.
+The promise that by understanding some fact deeply, you can see and appreciate its beauty in some other thing."
+- How do you remember the wandering of thought processes that went into implementing the code for an algorithm?
+Even after months of implementing the code?
 - Write down your thought process when thinking about a solution for problems.
   - Leetcode 985, [Sum Of Even Numbers After Queries](/2022/09/21/sum-of-even-number-after-queries).
+  - Leetcode 000, "_Insert title here_"---
 - See [Using Anki to think about algorithm design problems]().
   - [are you not cramming code?]()---Oh no, actually not.
 - Algorithms that easily become a part of you (because they are simple? or their problem statement is straightforward? or the solution is memorable?)